Bad Liar (Imagine Dragons song): Critical reception

 Idolator called the song a "brutally honest breakup anthem", and described it as "raw and stripped back".
 Billboard compared the song's lyrical heaviness to the band's track "Demons".

 Music video

 A music video for the song was released on January 24, 2019.
-The video centers around a high school couple, while it cuts to the band performing the song in the parking lot of that school various times throughout the video.
-The video continues to add an ominous tone with the surrounding dark shadows and use of fictional levitation.
 It was directed by Ryan Reichenfeld and was filmed at Green Valley High School, in Henderson, Nevada.
 The video features dancer Autumn Miller with choreography by Marissa Osato.

 As of February 2023, the music video has received 421 million views and 4.3 million likes.

 Live performances

 The song was first performed live at the Cosmopolitan in Las Vegas, Nevada.
 It was also performed at the 2019 College Football Playoff National Championship halftime show.